-Department of Religious studies
+Department of Religious Studies and Intercultural Theology

 Religious Studies

 In the standard courses offered by Theological Faculty, such as Theology (also at degree level) and Religious Education, Religious Studies can be studied as an optional extra in Theology as an elective for exams.
 Knowledge of non-Christian religions is a requirement in all of these courses and attendance at religious history events is essential.
-Up to the winter semester 2005/2006 it was possible to select “Religious Studies” as main or subsidiary subject for the Master’s degree.

 Thematically, courses cover the extensive area of Religious Studies with teaching not only on religious history but also on systematic subjects.